-There's no one test that can determine if you have burning mouth syndrome or what may be causing your mouth pain.
+There's no one test that can determine if you have burning mouth syndrome.
 Instead, your doctor or dentist will try to rule out other problems before diagnosing burning mouth syndrome.

-Your doctor or dentist will review your medical history and medications, examine your mouth, and ask you to describe your symptoms, your oral habits and your oral care routine.
-In addition, your doctor will likely perform a general medical examination, looking for signs of any other conditions.
+Your doctor or dentist will review your medical history and medications, examine your mouth, and ask you to describe your symptoms, oral habits and oral care routine.
+In addition, your doctor will likely perform a general medical exam, looking for signs of other conditions.

 Treatments and drugs

 If a cause can't be found, treatment can be challenging.
-There's no known cure for primary burning mouth syndrome.
-You may need to try several treatment methods before finding one or a combination that is helpful in reducing your mouth pain.
+There's no known cure for primary burning mouth syndrome, so treatment is aimed at controlling the symptoms.
+You may need to try several treatment methods before finding one or a combination that helps reduce your mouth discomfort.
 Treatment options may include:

 Lifestyle and home remedies

-In addition to medical treatment and prescription medications, self-help measures may help improve your symptoms.
-You may find these self-help measures beneficial for reducing chronic mouth pain:
+In addition to medical treatment and prescription medications, self-help measures may improve your symptoms.
+You may find these beneficial for reducing chronic mouth discomfort:

 Coping and support

-Consider some of these techniques to help cope with burning mouth syndrome:
+Consider some of these techniques to help cope with the chronic discomfort of burning mouth syndrome:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.